+The stories of all the object lost in one person’s life.
 The writings below form only a small part of the wider project ‘LOST’ which was commissioned for 2006 Whistable Bienale.

 Entering the terminal I realise that my passport is missing.
 Walking against the flow of passengers I find the gate and walk back down the sloping corridor to the plane.
 As I emerge into the aisle the hostesses and cleaners react like beetles in the light – I explain I have lost something and go back to my seat.

 I check the pouch in front, the space beneath the seats, the locker above.
 The hostess is getting nervous but I reason with her that my passport has to be on the plane or I wouldn’t be here.
 The thought of a life in Stanstead overcomes my pride, so the cleaners patiently wait as I pick through half-eaten sandwiches in their clear plastic bags.
 I find my magazine, my sushi rapper, the Easyjet printout but not my passport.
 What happens when a passenger arrives without papers? – the hostesses don’t know but their smiles are slipping.
 There is a hint of a frown as I go back to my seat once more.
 Squeezing my hand between the grey PVC cushions my fingers touch the top of something.
 I prise the burgundy booklet out of its hole and I feel like singing.